jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

-Since the need to deliver on the use cases described is urgent, the industry has to accept working with the capabilities of existing equipment in the field.
-A plug-in architecture with modules that can work with (read from and control) devices of any kind, including traditional networking hardware devices, cooling systems, software stacks, and occasionally static datasheets.
+Since the need to deliver on the use cases described is urgent, the industry has to accept working with the capabilities of existing equipment in the field for collecting metrics.
+It's recommended to have a plug-in architecture with modules that can work with (read from and control) devices of any kind, including traditional networking hardware devices, cooling systems, software stacks, and occasionally static datasheets.